storj/docs/src/pages/dcs/how-tos/sync-files-with-rclone/rclone-with-hosted-gateway/index.md

 *   Reduction in network load

 {% callout type="info"  %}
-By selecting this integration pattern you are opting in to [Server-side Encryption](https://docs.storj.io/dcs/concepts/encryption-key/design-decision-server-side-encryption).
+By selecting this integration pattern, you are opting into [Server-side Encryption](https://docs.storj.io/dcs/concepts/encryption-key/design-decision-server-side-encryption).
 {% /callout %}

 ## Prerequisites